-The Chief Executive's section has an anticipated underspend of £145k, primarily due to staff being seconded to other sections along with an underspend on supplies and services.
+The Chief Executive's section has an anticipated underspend of £144k, primarily due to staff being seconded to other sections along with an underspend on supplies and services.

-There is an expected £333k overspend in the People Management section.
-This consists of £111k overspend in People Services HR on agency staff costs, to deal with the backlog in recruitment.
-There is also an overspend of £35k in payroll, due to past year efficiencies not yet being met.
+There is an expected £326k overspend in the People Management section.
+This consists of an £83k overspend in People Services HR on agency staff costs, to deal with the backlog in recruitment.
+There is also an overspend of £80k in payroll, due to past year efficiencies not yet being met.
+Employee Wellbeing is £11k overspent due to a shortfall on budgeted external SLA income.
 There is an anticipated overspend of £66k on Agile working due to an unfunded post.
-Employee Wellbeing is anticipating an overspend of £27k due to a shortfall in external income, and there is an overspend of £108k in Organisational Development due to an unfunded post (£49k), a one off cost for Investors in People Assessment (£26k) and a training efficiency target (£33k) not currently being met.
-This is offset by an underspend on DBS, due to fewer checks being undertaken than budgeted for
+There is an overspend of £106k in Organisational Development due to an unfunded post (£47k), a one off cost for Investors in People Assessment (£26k) and a training efficiency target (£33k) not currently being met.
+This is offset by an underspend on DBS, due to fewer checks being undertaken than budgeted for.

-The ICT & Corporate Policy section are reporting a £77k underspend, largely due to part year vacant posts within the division.
+The ICT & Corporate Policy section are reporting a £90k underspend, largely due to part year vacant posts within the division.
 These have now been filled or are due to be filled imminently.

-Admin and Law are showing an underspend of £277k.
-Members pay and travelling are underspent by £176k, and there is an additional £26k of income for work undertaken on behalf of the HRA.
-There is also additional income for DSU from external work of £29k along with a £15k saving on supplies and services.
-Legal services are expecting to be underspent by £55k due to vacancies that are being filled imminently.
-Central Mailing is also underspent by £22k due to a saving on franking machine leasing costs.
-There are also other small underspends on supplies and services within the division This is offset by an overspend on Land Charges of £55k due to a reduction in income, following a fall in demand for the service.
+Admin and Law are showing an underspend of £244k.
+Members pay and travelling are underspent by £142k, and there is an additional £26k of income for work undertaken on behalf of the HRA.
+There is also additional income for DSU from external work of £29k along with a £20k saving on supplies and services.
+Legal services are expecting to be underspent by £35k due to vacancies that are being filled imminently.
+Central Mailing is also underspent by £23k due to a saving on franking machine leasing costs.
+There are also other small underspends on supplies and services within the division This is offset by an overspend on Land Charges of £35k due to a reduction in income, following a fall in demand for the service.

-The Marketing and Media section are anticipating a £165k net underspend, made up of an overspend of £168k within Marketing and Media on salary costs, pending a staffing review within the whole division (2019/20 saving proposal), and also a loss of income streams from external partners such as ERW.
+The Marketing and Media section are anticipating a £259k net underspend, made up of an overspend of £161k within Marketing and Media on salary costs, pending a staffing review within the whole division (2019/20 saving proposal), and also a loss of income streams from external partners such as ERW.
 This is offset by an underspend on staffing costs in the Customer Services Centres, Translation Unit and Yr Hwb.
 These will all form part of the divisional staffing review.

-Statutory Services are reporting an underspend of £206k.
-This is made up of a saving on vacant posts of £23k pending a team review which has now been completed, along with a £115k underspend on Registrars largely due to income generated above the budgeted figure.
-Coroners are underspent by £15k as a result of the appointment of medical examiners by the NHS, resulting in less cases being referred to the coroner.
-Registration of Electors received a one off contribution towards canvassing costs from the electoral commission, resulting in a £52k underspend for the year.
+Statutory Services are reporting an underspend of £151k.
+This is made up of a saving on vacant posts of £45k following a team review along with a £104k underspend on Registrars largely due to income generated above the budgeted figure.

-The Regeneration division is anticipating a £47k overspend for the year.
-This is made up of an overspend of £86k due to a loss of income on Livestock markets, provision markets and farms, largely due to an overall reduction in occupancy levels, along with small overspends on Supplies and services across the division.
+The Regeneration division is anticipating a £74k underspend for the year.
+This is made up of an overspend of £46k due to a loss of income on farms as no scope to increase tenancy agreements currently.

-This is offset by high levels of income due to continued high occupancy rates within industrial units and Commercial Properties of £41k.
+This is offset by high levels of income due to continued high occupancy rates within industrial units and Commercial Properties of £47k, along with £53k of savings from vacant posts within the division.
+There are also various smaller savings on supplies and services across the division.